Sage Accounting Integration

-When I started working in OnePageCRM, I was given the Sage integration as my main project.
+When I started working in OnePageCRM, I was given the Sage Accounting integration as my main project.
 Over the course of a few months I gained insight into web development, integrating with other software, and user interactions.
 Let me share my experience.
 OnePageCRM is currently integrated with two other financial apps, Xero and Quote Roller, therefore as the basic functionality was in place for these integrations I was able to use it as a model.
-The Sage integration is quite simple: when a user clicks on a deal in OnePageCRM, a pop up window appears with the various invoice or estimate fields.
+The Sage Accounting integration is quite simple: when a user clicks on a deal in OnePageCRM, a pop up window appears with the various invoice or estimate fields.
 Once the user is satisfied with the information they click ‘send’, and voila!
-The invoice or estimate is sent to Sage.
+The invoice or estimate is sent to Sage Accounting.

 After registering for a Sage developer account, the first step was the authentication process.
-The aim was to allow Sage users to authorize OnePageCRM to access their data without sharing their actual login details.
-To do this, I needed to make a request to Sage’s authentication server and receive an authorization code, which would then be exchanged for an access token.
+The aim was to allow Sage Accounting users to authorize OnePageCRM to access their data without sharing their actual login details.
+To do this, I needed to make a request to Sage’s Accounting authentication server and receive an authorization code, which would then be exchanged for an access token.
 Initially I ran into some difficulty with this, as it can be challenging to adapt to working with a new API, and I struggled to figure out where in the process I was going wrong.

 However, Sage provides a variety of resources to developers, and these proved to be very insightful in this situation.
 What I found most useful was their sample app.
 A simple, bare bones application is available on their GitHub that gave an overview of their API functionality.
 It brings the developer through each step in the authentication process, and allows them to make basic calls to the Sage API - creating, updating and deleting contacts.